Updated: Jul 22

 Organizational Cybernetics is concerned with management and organizations that break from the mechanistic and organistic thinking, and is able to make full use of the concept of variety (Stafford Beer).

 The concept of controls comes from these theories of systems.
 The most common form of a control process is the feedback control loop used to apply corrective actions in response to system output deviations from target values.
 The control loop serves to keep the system between acceptable operating limits (ex. constraints, performance levels, etc).
-Although used within almost every system (technical or socio-technical) the audit-fix cycle is most familiar to those in the compliance function.

 We can use organizational cybernetics, specifically the Law of Requisite variety developed by Ross Ashby, to help understand what is required for a control loop to be effective.